To check your blood pressure, you just switch on a portable monitor and put a cuff on your arm, right?

 Wait one minute, then measure a second time.
 If your blood pressure is high, Luke says to measure a third time and record the lowest reading.

 Log your measurements.
-Talk with your doctor if you have any questions or concerns about your readings or medicine.
+Talk with your doctor if you have any questions or concerns about your readings or medications.